The enemy within

 We have become so used to a mechanical world that we want guarantees for everything.
 But life is not a washing machine.
-It does not come with the desires guarantees.
+It does not come with these guarantees.
 Neither does the washing machine for that matter!!
 We have to take risks in life.
 Every coin has fifty-fifty probability of landing either heads or tails.
-Similarly in our life we have a fifty-fifty chance of success and failure be it in career or in relationships.
+Similarly in our life we have a fifty-fifty chance of success and failure, be it in career or in relationships.
 What we can do is tilt the balance towards success.
 In other words try our best to reduce the possibility of failure.

 Another young man was afraid of taking part in a competition because his chances of winning were slim.
 But did not participating take the chances down to zero?

 And couple were afraid of committing to each other because of the high chances of break ups and divorces.
-How do you know we won’t end up as a bitter couple?

 Tipping the balance towards success is manageable.
-To start with let us accept that the possibility of failure always exists.
+To begin with let us accept that the possibility of failure always exists.
 The best laid plans can go haywire.
 Nothing can ensure success but not doing anything can definitely ensure failure.

 The most successful people are not the people who planned for success but who planned how to deal with failure.
 The smart way to plan is to plan with a margin for error.
-Would it not be easier to leave ten minutes early than to expect people on the road to suddenly behave sanely.
+Would it not be easier to leave ten minutes early than to expect people on the road to suddenly behave sanely?

-It is important to keep in mind that all things are not under my control.
+It is important to keep in mind that all things are not under our control.
 We waste most of our time in trying to control things which are beyond our control.
 The condition of the roads, the reaction of people, the competition, the way the stars align…..